-Radio telescopes detect and amplify radio waves from space, turning them into signals that radio astronomers use to enhance our understanding of the Universe.
+Radio telescopes detect and amplify radio waves from space, turning them into signals that astronomers use to enhance our understanding of the Universe.

 Optical telescopes – telescopes that collect visible light – show us shining stars, glowing gas and dark dust but this doesn't give us the whole picture of what's happening in space.
 Telescopes tuned to different parts of the electromagnetic spectrum can reveal hidden objects in space; the resulting images can then be combined to give a more complete picture.